 BUDGET TIP: In case you end your journey in Vladivostok, you save big bucks on flying domestic back to Moscow, and then have your international flight out from there, instead of flying out from Vladivostok

 We chose eastbound from Moscow for two reasons.
 Firstly we found it kind of more romantic to start our adventure with the long train journey first, instead of with a long haul flight.
-Secondly, by starting our winter trip with the Trans-Siberian in Moscow, it also gave us the change to celebrate New Year’s Eve there before we boarded the train the next day.
+Secondly, starting our winter trip with the Trans-Siberian in Moscow, also gave us the chance to celebrate New Year’s Eve there before we boarded the train the next day.

 Trans-Siberian line: Moscow to Vladivostok

 The legendary and original mainline from Moscow to Vladivostok is mostly following the historic path over the continent.
 Trains leave Moscow daily for this 9,259 km long journey.
 Depending on the train number, this route takes at least 143 hours, or around six full days.
 It can take longer.
 Some of the trains have slightly different routes or more stops en route.